WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 ```
 The resulting modified module allows the synchronous style application to operate using asynchronous APIs.

-At run-time, a call to the exported `$update_state_export` function results in a call to the `$compute_delta` import.
+At runtime, a call to the exported `$update_state_export` function results in a call to the `$compute_delta` import.

 That, in turn, uses `fetch` to access a remote file, and parse the result in order to give the actual floating point value back to the WebAssembly module.

 Since `fetch` returns a `Promise`, the import call will be suspended.

-The suspension is propagated to the export (technically, the suspension is caught by the export), which then promulgates a `Promise` to the original JavaScript caller.
+The `Suspender` that was passed to `suspending_computed_delta` was retrieved from the global `$suspender` which was last set by `$update_state_export` using the `Suspender` supplied by the engine in `update_state`, so the engine suspends computation up to that point and returns a `Promise` to the caller of `update_state`.

 When the `fetch` completes, the result is parsed&mdash;which will likely also cause a suspension since getting the text from a `Response` also results in a `Promise`.
 This too will cause the application to be suspended; but when that finally is resumed the text is parsed and the result returned as a float to `$compute_delta`.

 After updating the internal state, the original export `$update_state` returns, which causes `$update_state_export` to return.
 This time, when it returns, the value is no longer a `Promise`.

+This will cause the previously suspended WebAssembly computation to resume.
+Once it completes, `$update_state_export` returns at last.
+At that point, anyone awaiting the `Promise` that was returned by `update_state` will be given the value returned by `$update_state_export`.

 ### Supporting Responsive Applications with Reentrancy

 A responsive application is able to respond to new requests even while suspended for existing ones.
-Note that we are not concerned with _multi-threaded_ applications (which can also be responsive): only one computation is expected to active at any one time and all others would be _suspended_.
+Note that we are not concerned with _multi-threaded_ applications (which can also be responsive): only one computation is expected to be active at any one time and all others would be _suspended_.
 Typically, such responsive applications are already crafted using an eventloop style architecture; even if they still use synchronous APIs.

 In fact, our example above is already technically re-entrant!
 However, it does suffer from a particular bug: if the export is reentered, while an existing call is suspended, the global variable holding the suspender will need to be properly managed.
 Specifically, we need to reset that global when a suspended computation is resumed.